-Standing inside the roped-off Rock’em Sock’em arena were two blocky robots – the Blue Bomber and the Red Rocker – both itching for a good brawl.
+Standing inside the roped-off Rock’em Sock’em arena were two blocky robots – the ‘beautiful’ Blue Bomber from Umgluck and the “rollicking” Red Rocker from Soltarus II – both itching for a good brawl.

 The robots’ human masters took the control levers that jutted out from the ring, got a firm grip, and sent their plastic bots into battle.